Engielolz/765coverbot/README.md

 This is a bash script that makes calls to cURL which in turns makes calls to Bluesky APIs to authenticate and post.

-It supports the following operations (all API calls are done to the [Entryway](https://docs.bsky.app/docs/advanced-guides/entryway)):
+It supports the following operations (most API calls are done to the account's PDS):

 * Resolving a handle to did:plc

+* Resolving an account's PDS from the DID

 * Authenticating with your PDS